 The basic recipe is simple: yogurt, honey, and vanilla extract.
 To that, you can add fruit – fresh or frozen, pureed or chunky.
 I like to completely puree the fruit in the food processor, then add the yogurt, honey and vanilla.
 But you can blend the yogurt and honey first, then add the fruit and process briefly, leaving fruit chunks in your yogurt.

-The possibilities are endless of course, but the flavors I make most often are those that my kids request – mango, raspberry, vanilla and chocolate.
+The possibilities are endless, but the frozen yogurt flavors I make most often are mango, raspberry, vanilla and chocolate.
 I’ll post each recipe separately over the next few weeks.
-Today, I’ll start with the basic recipe: vanilla frozen yogurt recipe (which goes so well with grilled peaches, by the way!).
+Today, I’ll start with the most basic: vanilla frozen yogurt recipe (which goes so well with grilled peaches, by the way!).